athertahir/deep-learning-time-series-forecasting/chapter_20/Lab18.md

     of LSTM architectures for multi-step time series forecasting.
 Specifically, we will look at how to develop the following models:

-     Vanilla LSTMmodel with vector output for multi-step forecasting with univariate input data.
+    - Vanilla LSTMmodel with vector output for multi-step forecasting with univariate input data.

-ˆ Encoder-Decoder LSTMmodel for multi-step forecasting with univariate input data.
+- Encoder-Decoder LSTMmodel for multi-step forecasting with univariate input data.

-ˆ Encoder-Decoder LSTMmodel for multi-step forecasting with multivariate input data.
+- Encoder-Decoder LSTMmodel for multi-step forecasting with multivariate input data.

-     CNN-LSTM Encoder-Decodermodel for multi-step forecasting with univariate input data.
+    - CNN-LSTM Encoder-Decodermodel for multi-step forecasting with univariate input data.

-     ConvLSTM Encoder-Decodermodel for multi-step forecasting with univariate input data.
+    - ConvLSTM Encoder-Decodermodel for multi-step forecasting with univariate input data.

     The models will be developed and demonstrated on the household power prediction problem.